pavelnebesky/Chama-Java-Tribes-Public/TribesBackend/HowToRunFromCLI.md

-## How to run Project and Tests from command line
+## Basic gradle commands from command line

-To run project
 - navigate to your project folder ( example: /Users/pavelnebesky/Documents/greenfox/Chama-Java-Tribes/TribesBackend )

-- run command: ./gradlew bootRun
+- to run project: `./gradlew bootRun`

-To build project
-- navigate to your project folder ( example: /Users/pavelnebesky/Documents/greenfox/Chama-Java-Tribes/TribesBackend )
+- to stop server: `./gradlew --stop`
-- run command: ./gradlew build
+- to build project: `./gradlew build`

-To run tests
-- navigate to your project folder ( example: /Users/pavelnebesky/Documents/greenfox/Chama-Java-Tribes/TribesBackend )
-- run command: ./gradlew test
+- to run tests: `./gradlew test`

+On windows machines may be command little different, example: `gradlew bootRun`